VirtusLab/git-machete-intellij-plugin/README.md

 ### Scenario 1: Review

-Let's start the story with a very common case of review.
+Let's start with a very common case of review.
-Suppose that you work on two branches: `sticky-header` and `fancy-footer` (you have split your work among these two branches to keep the PRs small and easily-reviewable).
+Suppose that you work on two branches: `sticky-header` and `fancy-footer` (you've split your work among these two branches to keep the PRs small and easily reviewable).

-In the meantime, a teammate of yours requested a review of their PR &mdash; branch `common-scripts`...
+In the meantime, a teammate of yours requested a review of their PR for branch `common-scripts`...

 ![](docs/plugins.jetbrains.com/scenario-1-review.gif)

 Git Machete allows you to check out the remote branch with `Slide In`.
-Alternatively, you could check out it via git CLI or IntelliJ itself.
+Alternatively, you could check out it via git CLI or Git Branches widget in IntelliJ.
-Once the review is complete, you can simply (from the dropdown option or by double-click) check out any other branch - `master` in our example.
+Once the review is complete, you can simply check out any other branch from the right-click menu or by a double click &mdash; `master` in the example.

-Once the branch `common-scripts` is no longer needed for review, there is no need to keep it.
-The branch can be slid out (`Slide Out`) - deleted from the branch layout.
+Once the branch `common-scripts` is no longer needed for review, it can be slid out (`Slide Out`) &mdash; deleted from the branch layout.

 ### Scenario 2: Branch update

-The story continues... your teammate has merged the `common-scripts` before you managed to merge your branches.
+Some time passed and your teammate has merged the `common-scripts` before you managed to merge your branches.
 You are supposed to update `master` and your branches now.

 ![](docs/plugins.jetbrains.com/scenario-2-branch-update.gif)

-Firstly, you can fetch all changes from the remote using `Fetch All`.
+Firstly, you can fetch all changes from the remote using `Fetch All`. <br/>
-As you expected, `master` is behind its remote, so you perform `Pull` to get it in sync.
+As you'd expect, your local `master` is behind its remote, so you perform `Pull` to get it in sync.
-Note that the pull does not require checking out the branch.
+Note that the pull does not require checking out the local branch in question.

 The edge between `master` and `sticky-header` turned red.
 It means that there are some commits belonging to the parent (`master`) branch that are not reachable from the child (`sticky-header`).
 In case of `master`, these commits came from the recently merged `common-scripts`.

 Let's `Checkout and Rebase onto Parent...` to make `sticky-header` back in sync to `master`.
-Fortunately, there are no conflicts to resolve.
+Fortunately, there are no conflicts to resolve. <br/>
-Once `sticky-header` is rebased you can do the same for `fancy-footer`.
+Once `sticky-header` is rebased, you can do the same for `fancy-footer`.

 You may want to update the remotes as well.
-To do so perform `Push...` for both of the branches.
+To do so, perform `Push...` for both of the branches.
-Again, the push can be done to non-currently checked out branches.
+The push can be done even for a branch that is **not** currently checked out.
-Note that force push is required (as you have rebased the branches).
+Note that force push is required (as you have rebased the branches since the latest push).

-After the rebases and pushes all of your branches are back in sync - to their parents and to their remotes.
+After the rebases and pushes, all of your branches are back in sync &mdash; both to their parents and to their remotes.

 ### Scenario 3: Commit to parent branch (sequential branch setup)